oracle/pgql-lang/pages/pgql-1.2-spec.md

 ### Common Path Expressions

 One or more "common path expression" may be declared at the beginning of the query.
 These can be seen as macros that allow for expressing complex regular expressions.
+PGQL 1.2 allows common path expressions only for reachability, not for (top-k) shortest path.

 ```bash
 CommonPathExpressions ::= <CommonPathExpression>+